MobCat/Codemasters-Cheat-Database/README.md

 # Codemasters Cheat Database

 Database of cheats for Codemasters games.
 Special thanks to vdox for the original generator.
+Special thanks to [Nenkai and Slient](https://github.com/Nenkai/GameCheat-Unlockers) for the CMR04 generator.

-# TOCA Race Driver
+# TOCA Race Driver Cheats

 aka
 TOCA 1